akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 59: Thursday April 15, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Reread the Lesson 2 articles on pass by reference vs. pass by value.

+**My Feelings:** Wasn't sure if this was going to be productive, but I actually do find I'm understanding better on a second pass.
+Or it's at least reinforcing that I understand more than I think, and picking up on more subtle details.

 ### Day 58: Wednesday April 14, 2021

 **Pomodoros Completed**: 6